 There must be an internal or external webcam that can be moved to show the proctor the testing environment.
 Students using laptops with built-in webcams will be asked to move the laptop to show the entire room.

-Test takers must have a speaker and a microphone to hear and speak to the proctor.
+Test takers must have a speaker and a microphone.
 Headphones, earbuds, and microphones that are part of a headset are not allowed.
 If the student’s hair covers their ears, the proctor may ask them during check-in and after breaks to show that they are not using headphones or earbuds.

 The testing computer, mouse, and keyboard must be on a table or desk.
 The work surface and surrounding area must be free of all items not approved for use during testing.
 The student must be seated in a regular chair, not on a couch, bed, or floor.